Bioconductor/bioconductor.org/content/developers/how-to/git-mirrors.md

      3. `git merge master --no-edit` to merge your changes from the master branch or skip this step and work directly on the current branch.
      4. `git svn rebase && git svn dcommit --add-author-from` to sync and commit your changes to svn.
      You may be prompted here for your SVN username and password.

+When you're done, be sure and merge any changes from svn back into the git master branch:

+    git checkout master
+    git merge devel

 ## FAQs ##